dgaydukov/cert-aws/sa/files/sa.md

 You can crete your custom set and link it to any vpc.
 You can also remove DHCP set form vpc, in this case no dns name would be created.
 If you want to change vpc DHCP set you can do it only after you've created vpc, go to `Actions=>Edit DHCP options set` and select another set or remove it from vpc.
 Yet if you unlink DHCP from default vpc, and try to create ec2, it will still use default dhcp rules and add public/private dns names.
+You can't modify DHCP options set.
+If you want to change it you must create new one and associate it with VPC.
+You can have many DCHP, but only 1 can be associated with VPC.
+After you associate new DHCP after some time (depends on how often instances renew DHCP lease) ec2 will pick up new dns name (no need to restart instances).
+There are 2 options:
+* domain-name-servers=AmazonProvidedDNS - Route 53 Resolver server that resides in reserved instance +2 (for example 10.100.0.0/16 CIRD - dhcp server on 10.100.0.2)
+* domain-name=your_domain_name
+If you create ec2 2 dns host names would be assigned:
+* public -  ec2-{ec2_IP}.compute-1.amazonaws.com
+* private - ip-{ec2_IP}.{your_domain_name}

 ###### Elastic Beanstalk
 Imagine you have spring boot app that use mysql and you want to deploy it to aws, what you have to do: